-- A two-day study trip to Kumamoto to visit the Kumamoto-castle , Suizenji-park, Mount Aso and local sights of historical interest
+- A two-day field trip in/near Kyushu area to visit local sights of historical interest

-Participants will stay in the residence for international students, the I-House, opened in February 2004.
+Participants will stay in the residence for international students, Seinan Gakuin University International House (I-House), opened in February 2004.
 This facility projects a hotel-like, modern-style design with clean kitchens on every floor and lounges where you can comfortably relax.
-Students will stay in one of the 55 single rooms, each equipped with air conditioner, bed, desk, chair, refrigerator, toilet, and sink with hot and cold water.
+Students will stay in one of the 55 single rooms, each equipped with air conditioner, bed, desk, chair, refrigerator, toilet, lights and sink with hot and cold water.
 There are shared kitchens, shower rooms, and washing/drier machines available.
 All necessary equipment for living is available at the I-House, ensuring a comfortable stay during the program.
 Besides other international students, some Japanese students live there and are always very helpful as international students adjust to life in Fukuoka.
 Everyone is happy to share meals and eat foods from many different countries.
 It offers a relaxed environment for both study and intercultural exchange.